 Found from Sweden to India, hair ice – or ice wool – sports gossamer threads of frozen water organized in to macroscopically ordered tufts.
-The frigid fur grows from areas of loosened bark and necessitates “calm, humid conditions” at temperature slightly below freezing.
+The frigid fur grows from areas of loosened bark.
+Therefore it necessitates humid and calm conditions at a temperature slightly below freezing.

 In 1918 German scientist Alfred Wegener was the first to study the hair ice phenomenon de rigueur.
 During his observations he noted a cobweb-like coat surrounding the hair-iced wood.
-A fellow researcher identified the webbing as fungus mycelium from which mushrooms ultimately grow.
+Furthermore, a fellow researcher identified the webbing as fungus mycelium from which mushrooms ultimately grow.

-After nearly a century, Swiss scientist Gerhart Wagner made headway on Wegener’s theory when he doused logs who grew hair ice with either fungicide or hot water.
-Both eliminated their ability to grow the ice formation.
+Additionally, after nearly a century, Swiss scientist Gerhart Wagner made headway on Wegener’s theory when he doused logs who grew hair ice with either fungicide or hot water.
+Furthermore, both eliminated their ability to grow the ice formation.

-Physics explains the rest.
+Ultimately the physics explains the rest.
 Dr. Christian Mätzler of the University of Bern, Switzerland, determined that a “wood–water–ice sandwich” forms on tree surfaces and pushes water through the tiny pores in the wood, thus forming the spiny ice spindles.

 Sign-Up For The Latest From TGNR

 Sunday Brunch5 months ago